phiresky/masters-thesis/content/3_related_work.md

 @openai create a team-based multi-agent environment with one team of agents trying to find and "catch" the agents of the other team.
+@{https://arxiv.org/abs/2107.12808} create a generic physics-based world and a system to automatically generate cooperative and adversarial tasks like _Hide and Seek_ and _Capture the Flag_ within this world then train agents to be able to solve multiple tasks in this world.
+They then show their agents generalize to be able to solve unseen tasks.

 @are test their attention-based architecture on three environments: (1) A catching game in a discrete 2D world, where multiple paddles moving in one